Orbotics/conventions/README.md

 <br>

-As a software captain, please use your best judgement when assigning story points to tickets.
+As a Software Captain, please use your best judgement when assigning story points to tickets.
 However, it won't always be perfect, and that's ok.
 There will be huge overestimations and underestimations, but you will develop an intuition throughout the year.
 Most importantly, encourage communication with your team to make sure everyone can manage their workload.
 FRC is supposed to be a great learning experience, but lots of fun at the same time!

 <br>

 ### Ticket Status Workflow
 Taiga allows users to configure the status of tickets.
-If you're working on a ticket, please set status to `In Progress`.
-If you're ticket is ready for review, please switch to `Ready for Test`.
-Once the ticket's corresponding PR has been reviewed and approved, the Software Captain will merge the PR and set status to `Done`.
+If you're working on a ticket, please set the status to `In Progress`.
+If your ticket is ready for review, please switch to `Ready for Test`.
+Once the ticket's corresponding PR has been reviewed and approved, the Software Captain will merge the PR and set the status to `Done`.

 <br>